LiangliangNan/PolyFit/ReadMe.md

 https://user.gurobi.com/download/licenses/free-academic.

 ### About the timing
-This implementation incorporates a progress logger into the user interface.
-Thus, running times should be (slightly) longer than what has been reported in our paper.
+This demo implementation incorporates a progress logger in the user interface.
+Thus, running times should be (slightly) longer than those reported in our paper.

 ---